Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.md

 ## Design Example: Enabling the HSDP

-To enable the HSDP, start with the VCK190 or VMK180 project that you built in the preceding chapter (or, the pre-built project provided in the design package `<design-package>/smartlynq_plus/vck190/design_files/vck190_edt_versal_hsdp.xpr.zip`) and modify the project to include HSDP support.
+To enable the HSDP, start with the VCK190 or VMK180 project that you built in the preceding chapter and modify the project to include HSDP support.
+It is also possible to start this chapter standalone by sourcing the included block design Tcl to create the HSDP capable design.
+See `ref_files/Prod_Si/smartlynq_plus/bd_tcl`.

 ### Modifying the Design to Enable the HSDP